Setin2/Misc/Hoply/README.md

-#Hoply

-An attempt to create a social media platform in my first year of university.
+Hoply is an attempt to create a social media platform in my first year of university.
 Does not stand the test of time aha.